smreed/kubecon-2015/slides/slides.md

 # Monoliths <br>These Days

 * Application deployed as a single executable or package.
-* An amalgam of orthogonal concerns.
 * May still utilize many other external services (DB, cache, SMTP, etc)

 Often, they are not very cohesive pieces of software.

 <!--
-* Briefly, What's a monolith?
+* An amalgam of orthogonal concerns.

+Come back to the point about cohesion.
+Once in K8S, you have a way to start to easily externalize a lot of the bloat and improve cohesion.
 -->

 ---